rauldhs/python-mini-projects/README.md

 - [Multiple PDF Files Word Count](#multiple-pdf-files-word-count)
 ## Data stuff

-**Description:** just a place to put all the stuff i did while playing around with matplotlib and plotly
+**Description:** just a place to put all the stuff i did while playing around with Matplotlib and Plotly

 **Technologies Used:** Matplotlib,Plotly

 ## Rickroll virus

-**Description:** funny virus that will spawn a lot of giff windowses with a rickroll, it does this by running the script recursively without stoping
+**Description:** funny virus that will spawn a lot of giffs windowses with a rickroll, it does this by running the script recursively without stoping

 ### :warning: Attention
 **Important Notice:** This project is old and the code is very messy, will get a refactor in the future